PSAL-POSTECH/ONNXim/README.md

 ![Demo](/img/ONNXim_demo.png)

 ------------
-## Mapping (Optional)
+## Mapping
-ONNXim uses a hierarchical tiling method that can handle large tensor.
+ONNXim uses a hierarchical tiling method that can handle large tensors.
-If the mapping method is not specified, the tiling method of Gemmini is used by default.
+If the mapping method is not specified, the tiling method from [Gemmini](https://github.com/ucb-bar/gemmini) [DAC'21] is used by default.

-### Manual Mapping file
+### Manual Mapping file (Optional)
-You can specify the mapping method by putting `*.mapping` file in the same folder of `*.onnx` file.
+You can specify the mapping by putting `*.mapping` file in the same folder as a `*.onnx` file.

-Mapping file is composed to 3 parts.
+The mapping file is composed of 3 parts.

 1. Total Loop: `[T] N1 C3 M64 P112 Q112 S7 R7`
 2. Outer Loop: `[O] N1 C1 M4 P5 Q6 S1 R1`
 3. Inner Loop: `[I] N1 C3 M16 P23 Q22 S7 R7`

-N: Batch size, C: Input channel, M: Output Channel, P: Output Rows, Q: Output Cols, S: Kernel Row, R: Kernel Cols
+`N`: Batch Size, `C`: Input Channel, `M`: Output Channel, `P`: Output Rows, `Q`: Output Cols, `S`: Kernel Row, `R`: Kernel Cols

+The `Total Loop` stores the loop information for the corresponding layer.
+In the above, `Total Loop` represent the Convolution operation of and input of NCHW (1,3,112,112) with a kernel of output channels 64 and a size of 7x7.

+The `Outer Loop` stores information on how many times the `Total Loop` needs to be iterated at the inner loop level.
+In the example above, the P of the `Total Loop` is 112, and the P of the `Inner Loop` is 23.
+Therefore, the `Outer Loop` should be set to 5 (e.g., ceiling(112/23)).

+The `Inner Loop` represents the tile size that is loaded to the scratchpad memory.
+In the example above, input tiles of NCHW (1,3,23,22) and output tiles with 16 channels and a 7x7 kernel are configured to be used.
+This example assumed that each element of the tensor is 4 Bytes.
+Therefore, the size of the input tensor tile is 6,072 Bytes (=3x23x22), and the size of the weight tile is 12,544 Bytes (=4x16x7x7).
+The input and weight tiles are stored in the scratchpad memory, using 18616 Bytes.
+The size of the output tile is 17,408 Bytes (=16x17x16), and it is allocated in the accumulator.

+**Note**: The size of the scratchpad memory and accumulator required by `Inner Loop` should not exceed half of the configured size for double-buffering.

-This mapping is an example of first convolution layer in ResNet18.
-Inner Loop is the tensor size that can be holded in scratch pad and accumulator.
+This mapping is an example of the ResNet-18.

 ```
 [T] N1 C3 M64 P112 Q112 S7 R7 - [O] N1 C1 M4 P5 Q6 S1 R1 - [I] N1 C3 M16 P23 Q22 S7 R7